RossPaterson/advent-of-code/2018/Notes.md

 ## Day 21: Chronal Conversion

-Another problem using the same assembly code as Days 16 and 19.
+Another problem using the same assembly code as days 16 and 19.
 It turns out not to be necessary to decompile the whole thing, just the outer loop, and then simulate execution monitoring the termination test of that loop.

-It took a little while to realize that the second part is a return to the theme of detecting a cycle in the iterations of a function, as seen on Days 12 and 18.
+It took a little while to realize that the second part is a return to the theme of detecting a cycle in the iterations of a function, as seen on days 12 and 18.
 Simulating execution to do that took 4 minutes; one would have to decompile and optimize the assembly program to make it faster.

 The problem description is padded with an irrelevant discussion of the